At Datacolor, we understand that every customer is unique. One could even say our customers are comparable to – wait for it – colors!

 Each color on the spectrum is different.
 Whether that contrast is huge, like the general distinction between black and yellow, or tiny, like the discrepancy between ‘rose pink’ or ‘watermelon pink’ – there are still differences!

 Similarly, our customers, even if they are in the same field, can have very distinctive needs.
-So how do we pinpoint what products best suit individual customers, and divine and address their particular concerns?
+So how do we pinpoint what products best suit individual customers and address their particular concerns?

-That’s where Jeff Watts, our resident Market Manager, takes up the mantle.
-On the paint, coatings, and plastics side of things, he is a client-driven one-man-show of strategic direction.
+That’s where Market Manager Jeff Watts takes up the mantle.
+On the paint, coatings and plastics side of our business, he is a client-driven one-man-show of strategic direction.
 We appreciate the technical expertise that Jeff provides, and are happy to highlight him and his contributions to the team in this edition of “Meet the Experts”!

 How were you introduced to Datacolor? : “I was first acquainted with Datacolor years ago while I was working for INX International – the third largest producer of ink in all of North America.”

 It was Julius Caesar who first said, “Experience is the teacher of all things.”
 And Jeff certainly has learned plenty through his decades of experience in the color industry!